jacobtolar/xmobar-stocks/README.md

 Why not show some info about the markets in xmobar?
 This script lets you easily keep track of all the money you're losing.
-I cannot be held responsible for any sadness that may arise from this realization.
+I cannot be held responsible for any sadness that may arise from this realization (that you're losing lots of money).

 I'm really not sure why this isn't built into xmobar, but oh well.
-This script because I didn't want to have to recompile xmobar from source to add this functionality.
+This script exists because I didn't want to have to recompile xmobar from source to add this functionality.
 Unless I'm missing something (likely: most things in Haskell are a bit over my head), it seems like you need to recompile xmobar to add another plugin.
 This seems a little silly to me...